caspeter/11-16_warmup/README.md

-Build a website (html & js) that accepts user input.
+Build a website (html, js & css) that accepts user input.

 The program should generate a random number between 1 & 100 in memory.